outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- melatonin, greens powder, chlorella/algae/chlorophyll, thiamine, glutathione, potassium bicarbonate, calcium citrate, magnesium, 1g vitamin C powder/day at meals unless vitamin C causes kidney stones for you, intermittent fasting to avoid spending all day creating acid from digestion, avoid high acid foods like coffee/kombucha or foods that require high acid to digest, treat other conditions that cause acidosis like organ failure/damage, low aldosterone, or vitamin deficiencies, avoid keto diet if it causes acidosis, avoid vitamins/supplements that can cause acidosis like zinc/iron in excess
 			- acidosis caused by hypoaldosteronism: fludrocortisone can help with acidosis if acidosis is caused by hypoaldosteronism
 			- acidosis caused by kidney damage: kidney damage treatments like omega-3s can help if acidosis is caused by kidney damage
-			- Flow water and spring water also helped with acidosis/high blood pressure/stomach pain (only drinking alkaline/flow water on its own can cause acidosis or kidney failure in people with organ damage)
+			- spring water also helped with acidosis/high blood pressure/stomach pain
 				- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8401674/
 				- https://pubmed.ncbi.nlm.nih.gov/28117137/
 		- air pollution exposure: